SNU-ARC/SSG/README.md

 | GLOVE-100   | 500 | 50   | 60    |
 | DEEP100M    | 500 | 40   | 60    |

 ### Searching with SSG Index

+Dataset should be located in the directory `SSG/build/tests/.` as the following format.

+e.g., `sift1M`, `gist1M`

 To use the greedy search, use the `tests/evaluate_baseline.sh` script:

 ```shell
 $ cd tests/
 $ ./evaluate_baseline.sh [dataset]